About Us

 Our Philosophy

-Young people deserve therapists who understand that adolescence isn't a problem to solve, but a profound developmental stage that requires specialized knowledge and genuine respect.
+Children, teens, and young adults alike deserve therapists who understand that development isn't a problem to solve, but an ongoing process that requires specialized knowledge and genuine respect.

 At Iris, our role is to provide clinical expertise, developmental understanding, and trusted relationships so they can access their own wisdom.